Saint Francis Receiving the Stigmata (van Eyck): Attribution

 Research in the late 19th century lead to what Rishel describes as "one of the thorniest conundrums in the study of Early Netherlandish art", as efforts were made to establish authorship and date the panels in terms of precedence.
 The panels are neither signed nor dated, and have proved especially difficult to attribute.
 Establishing an approximate date of completion is usually one of the most important factors in attributing an old master painting.
 Dendrochronological analysis of the Philadelphia panel dated its growth rings to between 1225 and 1307.
 It was established that the board was cut from the same tree as the wood of two known panels by van Eyck, the Portrait of Baudouin de Lannoy (c.
 1435) and Portrait of Giovanni di Nicolao Arnolfini (1438).
 These have tree-rings that developed between 1205 and 1383, and 1206 and 1382, respectively.
 Examination of the sapwood suggests a felling date of around 1392.
 Assuming a typical 10 years of seasoning before use, any of the paintings could have begun from around 1408 onwards.
 The Turin version is painted on two glued boards, vertical to the image.
-The rings from board I are dated between 1273 and 1359, those of board II from 1282 to 1365.
+The rings on board I are dated between 1273 and 1359, those on board II from 1282 to 1365.

 Based on the perceived "faulty proportions" of the figures, Ludwig von Baldass suggested a date early in van Eyck's career, around 1425.
 He attributes the unusual positioning and anatomy to a young and relatively inexperienced painter, one who was still experimenting.
 He notes how the landscape and individual elements are similar to Hubert van Eyck's style, but that the close observation of nature reveals Jan's hand.
 Luber suggests a slightly later date of about 1430, during the period van Eyck finished the Ghent Altarpiece.
 She bases her supposition on the fact that van Eyck's employer Philip the Bold sent him to Portugal in the late 1420s; he would have been unavailable for a commission until his return in 1430.
 Furthermore, the landscape details, which correlate to van Eyck's work of the period, combined with the return from pilgrimage late in the 1420s of the Adornes brothers (who may have commissioned the two paintings), suggest a completion date of about 1430.